cloud-legends/terraform-kubernetes-socat/README.md

 # Terraform-socat README

+Cloud Legends terraform module for socat deployment in Kubernetes

 ## Configuration:
-Simple terraform code that creates a deployment.
+Simple terraform code that creates a Kubernetes deployment.
 The deployment consists of 1 pod based on alpine that runs socat

 Socat is configured to accept `TCP` or `UDP` traffic on an incoming port that is exposed on the pod